ibm-ecosystem-engineering/envizi-data-hierarchy-blog/1-sustainability-data-hierarchy/readme.md

 <img src="images/OrgStructure.png">

+Now lets look at the different industries and the kind of data that is important to collect and how it can be organized.
+Lets walk through couple of sectors - financial services and telecommunications.

+### Organize Sustainability data for a Bank:

+First lets take an example from Financial Services Sector.
 For example, let’s consider a Bank which is on path of Sustainability Journey.

 To start with,  lets say that the Bank identifies its groups of various operations and business units from which the data ( emissions /consumptions ) need to be captured.